AgileVentures/av-static-website/source/blog_articles/2017-10-19-av-ecosystem-review-task-switching.html.markdown

 $ rake deploy:production
 ```

 I like having staging and production endpoints - something I've been missing in the static nonprofit site.
-In the meantime the pull request for the loaderio static page passed, so I pull that in and will need to wait for it to deply to develop before I can then move it on to staging for testing (or I test on develop ...), back to middleman deploy I find I need to upgrade to a newer version of middleman-deploy to get things working:
+In the meantime the pull request for the loaderio static page passed, so I pull that in and will need to wait for it to deploy to develop before I can then move it on to staging for testing (or I test on develop).
+Back to middleman deploy, I find I need to upgrade to a newer version of middleman-deploy to get things working:

 [https://github.com/middleman-contrib/middleman-deploy/issues/93](https://github.com/middleman-contrib/middleman-deploy/issues/93)